micouy/kn/README.md

 1. `git clone https://github.com/micouy/kn.git`
 2. `cd kn`
 3. Put the binary in a folder that is in `PATH` so that it can be accessed by the script:

+   asdfasdfasdf
    `cargo build -Z unstable-options --out-dir DESTINATION --release`
 4. Put this line in your `config.fish`:

    `_kn init fish | source`

    You can set options like this:

    `_kn init fish --first-max-depth 3 --next-max-depth 3 | source`
 5. After launching a new `fish` instance or reloading the config with `source YOUR_FISH_CONFIG_PATH` you'll be able to use the `kn` command.